Last updated on December 15th, 2019 at 11:23 am

 The NVICP SIDS vaccine decision

-On 10 July 2017, Special Master Gowen awarded a decision compensating the parents for the death of little JB.
+On 10 July 2017, Special Master Gowen awarded a decision to compensate the parents for the death of little JB.
 JB tragically died the day following his four months vaccines.
 His death was ruled to be a SIDS.

 In a previous post, I criticized the decision for its incorrect discussion of the epidemiological evidence that examines whether vaccines cause SIDS (they don’t), for preferring the opinion of a general pathologist over an immunologist on a question of immunology, for accepting an ill-founded theory, and for deviating from previous NVICP cases.